alexjonspencer1/bus-mall/user-stories.md

 I will need to develop the aesthetic using HTML and CSS, creating a framework for the site and the image buttons.
 Once I have the aesthetic created and formed, I can start to work on the flowchart for writing Javascript, and once that's completed, begin work on the Javascript as a whole.

+For the Javascript, I'll need to incorporate several things.
+I will need to auto generate random images using a random function, and assign the randomly generated numbers to item order in my image array.
+I will develop three randomly generated images, and after each image, I will splice that image from the array, so that I do not produce any duplicate images.
+I will then increment the images that are shown (to keep track of how many times they appear).
+I will then revert to user choice, which will be a button event listener.
+I will need to create tests for each of these items and write functions that resolve the tests.
+I intent to store the image visibility count and the user choice selections in local storage.
+After the user chooses their image, I will then record their choice, and if it has been completed 25 times, I will hide the buttons and show their results in the form of a table.
+If they have not iterated 25 times, I will then render three more random images from the array of now 17 items.
+After those populate, I will put back in the original 3 images I removed, to replenish the array to 17 items, and repeat the process.

 ## Bus-Mall User Stories